T. Sankunni Menon

-Thottakattu Sankunni Menon CSI (21 April 1820 - 1881), also spelt as Shungoony Menon, was an Indian civil servant and administrator who served as the Diwan of the Cochin kingdom from 1860 to 1879.
+Thottekat Sankunni Menon CSI (21 April 1820 - 1881), also spelt as Shungoony Menon, was an Indian civil servant and administrator who served as the Diwan of the Cochin kingdom from 1860 to 1879.
 His administration is recognized as a period of development.
 Sankunni Menon's brother T. Govinda Menon also served as Diwan from 1879 to 1889.

 Early life

-Sankunni Menon was the eldest son of T. Sankara Warrier who had served as the Diwan of Cochin kingdom from 1840 to 1856.
-Born in Trichur in 1820, Sankunni Menon had a good English education and joined the Madras provincial civil service serving as a Deputy Collector in Tinnevely District when he was appointed Diwan of Cochin to succeed Venkata Rao.
+Born in Trichur in 1820, Sankunni Menon was the eldest son of Kizhakke Thottekat Ammini Amma and T. Sankara Warrier who had served as the Diwan of Cochin kingdom from 1840 to 1856.
+Sankunni belongs to the Thottekat family through matrilineal succession.

+Sankunni Menon had a good English education and joined the Madras provincial civil service serving as a Deputy Collector in Tinnevely District when he was appointed Diwan of Cochin to succeed Venkata Rao.